guzus/deep-claude/README.md

 # Explicitly specify owner and repo (useful if git remote is not set up or not a GitHub repo)
 continuous-claude -p "add features" -m 5 --owner myuser --repo myproject

-# Check for and install updates
-continuous-claude update
 ```

 ### Running in parallel